-ENG-410-20, Literature of Witness and Resistance
+ENG-410 Literature of Witness and Resistance

--The course will consider the question of voice (who speaks? and to whom? how do writers co-opt the language of their oppressors?) and the question of who can witness (where’s the line between imagination and appropriation?).
+- Investigate and analyze the question of voice (who speaks? and to whom? how do writers co-opt the language of their oppressors?) and the question of who can witness (where’s the line between imagination and appropriation?).

--Ultimately, students will be asked to contemplate the social and political obligations of writers in contemporary society.
+- Contemplate the social and political obligations of writers in contemporary society.

-Class Participation - 20%
+- Class Participation

-Final Exam - 20%
+- Final Exam

-REQUIRED TEXT(S) OR MATERIALS:
+REQUIRED/RECOMMENDED TEXTBOOK(S) OR MATERIALS:

 Access the bookstore website at www.ndm.bncollege.com for textbook information.